adarshrajnandu/Web-Scraping/README.md

 ----
 ## Descripton

-This is mini project to scrap the web and automate a few websites
+This is a mini project to scrap the web and automate a website using the following modules

-Here I'll go through the following

 - webbrowser     : Comes with Python and opens a browser to a specific
 - Requests       : Downloads files and web pages from the Internet